James E. Talmage: Personal life

 In 1888, Talmage married Merry May Booth (1868–1944), on 14 June 1888.
 Booth was a native of Alpine, Utah, and the daughter of immigrants from Lancashire.
 She started studies at the normal school connected with BYA in 1885, when she was 16.
 It was there she met Talmage, who was one of her instructors.
 While at BYA, Booth was secretary of the Polysophical Society.
 After completing her course of normal study, May took a job as a teacher in Kaysville, Utah.
 A few months later, Talmage undertook a project to study the waters of the Great Salt Lake; Talmage's main reason for this journey, though, was to pursue a relationship with Booth, and five months later they were married in Manti, Utah.

 The Talmages had eight children.
-Among their children was John Talmage, who wrote a biography of his father.
+Among their children was John Russell Talmage (1911 - 2001), who wrote a biography of his father entitled "The Talmage Story: Life of James E. Talmage - Educator, Scientist, Apostle" (1972).
 Another of their children, Sterling B. Talmage (1889–1956) became a geologist.